-Ford to import Focus small car from China in 2019
+In a first, Ford to import Focus small car from China

 DETROIT (AP) — Ford Motor Co. will export vehicles from China to the U.S. for the first time starting in 2019.

-Ford will move production of its Ford Focus small car from the U.S. to China, where it already makes the Focus for Chinese buyers.
+Ford said Tuesday it plans to move production of its Ford Focus small car from the U.S. to China, where it already makes the Focus for Chinese buyers.

-Ford’s president of global operations Joe Hinrichs says the move will save Ford $1 billion, including $500 million from canceling a new plant in Mexico that was intended to build the Focus.
+Sales of small cars have dropped sharply in the U.S. and companies are seeking to cut costs making them.
+Ford’s president of global operations Joe Hinrichs said the move to China will save the company $1 billion, including $500 million for canceling plans to build the Focus in Mexico.

-U.S. Focus sales were down 20 percent through May, hurt by low gas prices and consumer preference for SUVs.
-But Hinrichs said small cars remain an important part of Ford’s business.
+Wary of the response from President Donald Trump, who has criticized Ford for making vehicles outside the U.S., Ford said the move won’t cost U.S. jobs.
+The suburban Detroit plant that currently makes the Focus will be converted late next year to produce the Ford Ranger pickup and Ford Bronco SUV.

 Most Read Stories